young male musician playing acoustic guitar

 Check out our insightful song feedback service to make sure your songs are the best they can be before entering The Young Songwriter 2025 competition!

-More information on The Young Songwriter 2025 competition.
+More information on The Young Songwriter 2025 competition and how to enter!

 Songwriting programmes for beginners to advanced young songwriters